-(4) Wild Control Push-Switch Option
+Wild Control Push-Switch Option

-If a Wild control has Aux send, Front Pan or delay controls assigned to it, the user can control the ON/OFF or IN/OUT status of these controls using the Wild control push-switch on the channel control module.
+If a Wild control has Aux Send, Front Pan or delay controls assigned to it, the user can control the ON/OFF or IN/OUT status of these controls using the Wild control push-switch on the fader strip.
 This feature is enabled or disabled using the buttons on this screen.